The Anatomy of a Piano Roll

-These are bespoke items, offered in sizes of 2, 2.5 and 2.8 inches diameter, taking 40, 70 and 90 foot rolls respectively.
-These are glued into the core.
-The right-hand end is used to drive the roll in rewind, so is glued rigidly in position.
-The left-hand end is mounted flexibly to permit adjustment to the paper width, but firmly enough to stay in its set position while in use.
+These are specially made for piano rolls, and come in two diameters, for smaller rolls up to 40 feet and larger rolls up to a maximum of 100 feet.
+Some over-length rolls are offered, and are noted in the catalogue.
+The ends are glued into the core: the right-hand end used to drive the roll in rewind is glued rigidly in position, while the left-hand end is mounted flexibly to permit adjustment to the paper width, but firmly enough to stay in its set position while in use.

 The roll box, to protect the rolls while they are not being played.

-These are top-quality traditional two-piece box-and-lid combinations, complete with thumb-notch, made from robust 1.2mm cardboard (not to be mistaken for flimsier offerings).
+These are top-quality traditional two-piece box-and-lid combinations, complete with thumb-notch, made from robust 1.2mm cardboard (unlike the light-weight boxes used on some modern rolls).
 Two sizes are used, matching the roll spools.
-They are covered with traditional embossed cover papers.
-Standard 88-note rolls are supplied in a dark maroon ‘Levant’ pattern that is almost exactly the same as used by Aeolian up to 1914.
-Duo-Art rolls are supplied in a dark red ‘Adder’ pattern: nothing remotely close to the original UK Duo-Art beige canvas-patterned paper is available, and the widely-used black seems too boring for such a fine product, as well as being a colour never used in UK roll production.
+They are covered with traditional embossed cover paper, a dark red ‘Crocodile’ pattern: nothing remotely close to the original UK Duo-Art beige canvas-patterned paper is available.

 The label, to identify the music.